Healthdirect Free Australian health advice you can count on.

 What are the types of psychotherapy?

-• Dialectical behaviour therapy — teaches positive behavioural skills to manage stress, emotions and develop positive relationships.
-It is a type of CBT.
+• Dialectical behaviour therapy — a type of CBT that teaches positive behavioural skills to manage stress, emotions and develop positive relationships.

 • Interpersonal therapy — helps a person deal more effectively with people and situations they find difficult.

-• Supportive psychotherapy —a talking-based therapy designed to allow a person with mental health issues to voice their concerns, and receive encouragement and help in finding practical solutions.
+• Supportive psychotherapy —a talking-based therapy designed to allow a person with mental health issues to voice their concerns and receive encouragement and help in finding practical solutions.

 Your therapist may combine exercises or practices from different types of psychotherapy to tailor a therapy for you.